Berywam: 2017–2019: Tú sí que vales, tour concert, line changes-up, America's Got Talent

 Berywam continued their talent show appearances by participating in the 14th season of America's Got Talent, broadcast on the NBC channel.
 Their first participation was broadcast on 18–19 June 2019.
-Following the latter, they manage to climb to the second round of show.
+Following the latter, they managed to climb to the second round of show.
 Berywam successfully passed the second round but were unsuccessful in progressing to the semi-finals.

 2020–present: Upcoming album and new projects

 At the start of 2020, the group announced they would be creating an album set for release in 2021.
 On 24 January 2020, Berywam released on YouTube and several streaming platforms "Beriddim", their first single song.
 On 24 July 2020, Berywam released the second single song "Pacifique" on streaming music platforms and YouTube.

 In December 2020, Berywam released the first episode of a new concept called 'No Instrument'.
 This is a series where the group shed light on the creative process used for the formation of their upcoming album.
 The concept involves producing a complete track in the space of 3 hours, the genre of the track being chosen by ballot.
 So far they have launched 2 Reggaeton hits, 1 Brazilian trap and 1 Western trap.
 On 30 April 2021, the group released the single "Give It Up".
 Later, on 16 July 2021, the group released the single named "Beginning", remake from their trap routine.
 Composer's credit also goes to MB14, the one who made this melody famous.

 On 8 April 2022, Berywam released their first album "No instrument" on streaming platforms and YouTube.